 Assuming you checked out the cages in the post referenced directly above, you will notice a few things that all the chinchilla cages I recommend have in common.

 The second most important consideration is to ensure that the cage is also large enough for your chinchilla.

-I’d also stick to a cage that you have the option of using the fleece liners I mentioned a few minutes ago.
+I’d also stick to a cage that gives you the option of using the fleece liners I mentioned a few minutes ago.

-They are one of the best chinchilla bedding options you can use.
+They are the best chinchilla bedding option you can use.
 If you are not already using them, I can almost guarantee that you will want to switch to them eventually.
 That’s exactly what I did (I started out using Aspen shavings).

 They are just easier to manage, look better, and ultimately save you a lot of money in the long run.

 Once you have these two considerations nailed down, make sure that you select a cage that has easy attachment options.

 The Critter Nation cage I mentioned above is fantastic for this.
 It has very closely spaced bars so you can easily attach ledges, shelves, and other hanging toys for your chinchillas.

 One thing I always emphasize to current or potential chinchilla owners is that chinchillas spend probably 96% of the time that they are alive inside of their cages.

 That adds up to a lot of hours spent inside a cage over the course of their lifespan, which is an average of 15-20 years.